Survival Kids: Plot

 The background of the game's story is minimal.
 All that is truly known is that the player character, either a boy named Ken (Kou in Japan), or a girl named Mery (Nami in Japan) (the names are optional), has become stranded on a deserted island after a storm capsizes the player's boat, and must actively work to survive and possibly find a way to escape back to civilization.
 Interaction with other characters is scarce or entirely absent, depending on how the player chooses to progress throughout the game.

 Reception

-The game received "favorable" reviews according to video game review aggregator GameRankings.
+The game received "favorable" reviews according to video game review aggregator website GameRankings.
 Retro Gamer included it on their list of top ten Game Boy Color games.

 Sequels

 A sequel, Survival Kids 2: Dasshutsu!
 Futago Shima ("Survival Kids 2: Escape the Twin Islands") was released on July 19, 2000.
 Like the original, it featured multiple endings, but also added multiple openings and Game Link Cable support.

-The series was continued on the Nintendo DS with Lost in Blue, Lost in Blue 2, and Lost in Blue 3 released worldwide in 2005, 2007, and 2008 respectively.
+The series was continued on the Nintendo DS with Lost in Blue (2005), Lost in Blue 2 (2007), and Lost in Blue 3 (2008) released worldwide.
 The Japanese versions of the game retain the Survival Kids title.
 A Wii game titled Survival Kids Wii was released in 2008 for the series pre-release in Japan, and Lost in Blue: Shipwrecked for the North American release.
+A new Survival Kids game developed by Unity Technologies was released for the Nintendo Switch 2 in June 2025.